According to Gartner, only 1 in 25 CIOs deployed AI in 2018, yet 11 in 25 СIOs are planning to do it in 2019. Today’s topic is an AI for EHS.

 application for the EHS industry are evident: it can control emissions, mitigate risks, identify trends and perform preventative measures.
 In other words, AI takes human error out of workplace incidents.

 As AI is edging its way into our lives, AI tools and techniques are gradually coming into play in the EHS sector, reducing emissions, improving accident rates, enhancing safety and managing employee health.
-By applying AI-driven technologies, enterprises can enjoy significant financial and environmental benefits, greater reputation and long-term business growth based on sustainable and environmentally sound operations.
+By applying AI-driven technologies, enterprises can enjoy significant financial and environmental benefits, a greater reputation and long-term business growth based on sustainable and environmentally sound operations.

 IoT Solution: Smart Lighting for Retail